wooodiest/HouseholdBudget/README.md

 * ✉️ Exporting financial data to formats such as CSV or Excel
 * 🧠 AI-based financial insights and spending analysis
-* 🗃️ OCR support to extract data from scanned receipts
 * ⏰ Notification system for budget limits, due dates, etc.

 ---